State of the Environment Report 2023

 • Why the Gov't should not be considering a sand pipeline from Semaphore/Largs Bay to West Beach

-by Maggie Gordon, over 1 year ago
+by Maggie Gordon, about 3 years ago

 My name is Maggie Gordon and I have been a Largs Bay resident since 1975.
 I am one of the founding members of the Semaphore Largs Bay Dunes Group and one of the two SLDG representatives on the Adelaide Coastal Communities Alliance.
 ACCA was formed last year to seek alternatives to the proposed environmentally harmful West Beach to Semaphore/Largs sand pipeline.
 It is made up of the environmental groups stretching along the coastline from North Haven to Henley.